Yoshie Shiratori: Sapporo prison break

-For his previous escapes and the farmer's murder, Shiratori was sentenced to death by the Sapporo District Court.
+For his previous escapes and the farmer's murder, Shiratori was sentenced to death by the Sapporo District Court despite claiming that he had stabbed the farmer in self-defence.
 At the Sapporo prison, he was placed in a specially designed cell with high ceilings and windows smaller than his head.
-However, due to the prison guards at Sapporo having so much faith in it that they no longer bothered to handcuff Shiratori, and that they paid so much attention towards his ceiling escapes, they neglected the floors.
+However, due to the confidence that the guards had in the security of the cell, they no longer bothered to handcuff Shiratori, and also because they were hyper-focused on stopping another roof escape, they neglected to install enhanced security features on the floors.